shridhar-devl/example-repo/README.md

 # Example repository
 this is a sample repo !
-Hello world
+Hello coders
+This is a second message